xXstrawcakeXx/xXstrawcakeXx/README.md

    Hi there 👋.
 I'm Anna
 </h3>

-Went from being an Economics MA student to Software Engineering and I couldn't be happier :sunny:
+Went from being an Economics MA student to software Engineer and I couldn't be happier :sunny:

 ## 🔭 I’m currently working on